-In-Arrears: An operator pushes himself on risk and charges the customer at end of every month after providing required services.
-This leads to more customer satisfaction but operator is on a risk of collecting less revenue.
+In-Arrears − An operator pushes himself on risk and charges the customer at the end of every month after providing required services.
+This leads to more customer satisfaction, but operator is on a risk of collecting less revenue.

 There is always a threshold up to what an operator can tolerate revenue loss associated with a particular customer; same time, there is a threshold of risk an operator can take with a particular customer.

-For example, if a customer's income is $10,000/month, then operator can provide him their services very easily up to $1000 - $2000 but for the same operator it would be difficult to provide him a service, which would cost almost $10,000/month because in such situation, it would be difficult for the customer to make monthly payment.
+For example, if a customer's income is $10,000/month, then operator can provide him their services very easily up to $1000 - $2000 but for the same operator it would be difficult to provide him a service, which would cost almost $10,000/month because in such a situation, it would be difficult for the customer to make monthly payment.

 Keeping the same concept, operators define different credit classes, which they use to classify their customers and associate different credit and collection actions.

 The credit class defines a category of the customer and associated risk of revenue can be taken with that customer.
 A credit class also defines which collections schedule is to be applied to the customer, should its owner fail to make the (undisputed) payments that are due.

 All the Billing Systems provide facility to define various credit classes, which can be assigned to different customers at the time of adding them into the system.
-Following are few examples of credit classes:
+Some examples of credit classes are as follows −